Chapter 01 – Hardware

 Will your Synology be used for primary storage, where everyone in your family or business can access the files?
-Will it be used for secondary storage - archiving and backup of your computer files with infrequent access?
+Will it be used for secondary storage – archiving and backup of your computer files with infrequent access?
 Or will it be used for both?
-Having two copies of your files on the same NAS is not a good choice as a backup solution, so by “both” I mean primary storage for some files and archive/backup for a separate set of files.
+Having two copies of your files on the same NAS is not a good choice as a backup solution (you’d lose both if the NAS drive failed), so by “both” I mean primary storage for some files and archive/backup for a separate set of files.

 If you’ll be doing video or music streaming you should consider these files part of primary storage since you’ll want quick access.